-TNPL 2019, Match 5: Dindigul Dragons’ duo sizzle in big victory over last year champions Siechem Madurai Panthers
+TNPL 2019: Dindigul Dragons’ duo sizzle in big victory over last year champions Siechem Madurai Panthers

 Jagadeesan first to score 1,000 runs in the league, Silambarasan claims another four-wicket haul.